brillout/react-streaming/README.md

 By default, `react-streaming` disables streaming for bots and crawlers, such as:
 - The [Google Bot](https://developers.google.com/search/docs/crawling-indexing/googlebot), which crawls the HTML of your pages to be able to show a preview of your website on Google's result pages.
 - The bot of social sites (Twitter/Instagram/WhatsApp...), which crawl the HTML of your pages to be able to show a preview of your website when it's shared on Twitter/Instagram/WhatsApp/...
+- AI bots

 > [!NOTE]
 > These bots explore your website by navigating the HTML of your pages.
-It isn't clear what bots do when they encounter an HTML stream ([to be researched](https://github.com/brillout/react-streaming/issues/39)); it's therefore safer to provide bots with a fully rendered HTML at once that contains all the content of your page (i.e. disable HTML streaming) instead of hoping that bots will await the HTML stream.
+[It isn't clear how bots handle HTML streams](https://github.com/brillout/react-streaming/issues/39).
+It's therefore safer to provide bots with a fully rendered HTML at once that contains all the content of your page (i.e. disable HTML streaming) instead of hoping that bots will await the HTML stream.

 For `react-streaming` to be able to determine whether a request comes from a bot or a real user, you need to provide <a href="https://github.com/brillout/react-streaming#:~:text=disable%20%7D)-,options.userAgent,-%3F%3A%20string%3A%20The%20HTTP">`options.userAgent`</a>.